Ethannggggg/RISC-V-simulator/RISCV-LC-ISA-Simulator/README.md

 # RISCV-LC Simulator
-A RISC-V LC Simulator is a lightweight software tool designed to emulate the behavior of a simplified RISC-V "Little Computer" (LC) processor for educational purposes.
+The RISC-V LC (Low Complexity) ISA simulator is a tool designed to emulate the RISC-V architecture, specifically targeting the LC subset of the RISC-V instruction set architecture.
-It allows users to write, assemble, and debug RISC-V assembly programs in a controlled environment, often with reduced complexity compared to full-scale RISC-V implementations.
+RISC-V is an open standard for computer architecture that allows for extensibility and customization.

 ### The Key Features of a RISC-V LC Assembler:

-- Simplified Instruction Set
+- Low Complexity
-- Integrated Assembler & Debugger
+- Instruction Set Emulation
-- Visualization Tools
+- VCustomizability
 - Educational Focus

 ## Get the RV321 Assembler